astropy/pyvo/docs/dal/index.rst

 Simple Cone Search
 ------------------
+The `Simple Cone Search (SCS) <https://www.ivoa.net/documents/latest/ConeSearch.html>`_ API specification defines a simple query protocol for retrieving records from a catalog of astronomical sources.
+The query describes sky position and an angular distance, defining a cone on the sky.
+The response returns a list of astronomical sources from the catalog whose positions lie within the cone, formatted as a VOTable.

 The Simple Cone Search returns results – typically catalog entries – within a circular region on the sky defined by the parameters ``pos`` (again, ICRS) and ``radius``: